Medically reviewed by Drugs.com. Last updated on July 13, 2020.

 When To Call a Professional

 Call for emergency help immediately if you think a friend or family member may be having a stroke.
 Call your doctor promptly if you develop a severe headache with vomiting.
 Headaches should also be evaluated by your doctor if they occur frequently or are accompanied by other symptoms, such as nausea, vomiting, weakness or numbness in any part of the body.
 If you take warfarin, report a new headache to your doctor.

 If you have a sudden, very severe headache that goes away, it is still important to discuss this with your doctor.
 Sometimes blood leaks briefly from a blood vessel one or more times before a subarachnoid hemorrhage occurs.
 The headache this leak causes is called a sentinel headache.
-If this is followed by a more severe subarachnoid hemorrhage, the hemorrhage usually happens between 6 and 20 days after the headache.
-Your doctor may be able to provide treatment after a sentinel headache that can prevent more serious bleeding.

 About 30% to 60% of people with an intracerebral hemorrhage die.
 In those who survive long enough to reach an emergency room, bleeding usually has stopped by the time they are seen by a doctor.
 Many people with ruptured aneurysms or subarachnoid hemorrhages also do not survive long enough to reach a hospital.
 Of those who do, about 50% die within the first month of treatment.
 However, in people with subarachnoid hemorrhages resulting from arteriovenous malformations, the risk of death is only about 15%.